-To calculate your NPS score you have to take the percentage of promoters (9-10) out of the total respondents and deduct subtract it from the detractors (0-6).
+In order to calculate your NPS score, you have to take the percentage of promoters (9-10) out of the total respondents and subtract it from the detractors (0-6).

 The NPS metric is just considered a good loyalty metric but it is also closely associated with increased business growth.
-So, never miss out on a single chance to take your business to the next level.
+So never miss out a single opportunity to take your business to the next level.

 #3.
 Customer Effort Score (CES)

-Customer effort score (CES) is quite a similar customer satisfaction score.
+The customer effort score (CES) is quite similar to the customer satisfaction score.
 The difference is instead of asking how satisfied the customer was, you ask them to evaluate their customer experience with their products and services.

 Making an experience a low-effort one is one of the greatest ways to decrease frustration and increase loyalty.
 The easier customers find to finish the task, the better is the experience.

 Simply gathering data from customers won’t do you good for your company.
-The data must be handed over to professional analysts who can generate valuable insights for you.
-Once you have these insights, you can use them to create a better product or to improve customer satisfaction.
+The data must be further handed over to professional analysts who can generate valuable insights for you.
+Once you have these insights, you can use them to create a better product or to improve customer satisfaction ratings.

-These insights will form the base of your future business planning as well.
-Essentially, once you receive customer feedbacks you need to
+The customer insights will form the base of your future business planning as well.
+Essentially, once you receive customer feedbacks you need to:

 - Discuss customer feedback internally so as to improve the quality of products or services.